minio/simdjson-go/README.md

 # simdjson-go

-This is Golang port of [simdjson](https://github.com/lemire/simdjson).
+This is a Golang port of [simdjson](https://github.com/lemire/simdjson).

 ## Performance